-Wagtail Trail is a 1.9 mile lightly trafficked loop trail located near Grove City, OH that features beautiful wild flowers and is good for all skill levels.
+Wagtail Trail is a 1.9 mile lightly trafficked loop trail located near Grove City, Ohio that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Battell Darby Creek Metro Park - Wagtail Trail is a 1.6 mile loop trail located near Galloway, Ohio that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for birding, hiking & nature trips and is accessible from January until January.

 Really pretty walk through the woods.
 The dogs love it.

 Trails are plentiful here and in varying distances.
 Pick up a map to see all the options.
 Most include striking views and closeness to Big Darby Creek and river.
 There are three entrances to the park.
 The newest includes a fabulous nature center and bison roaming the fields.
 One of the best parks and trails the Columbus area has to offer.